The day that never ended

 At a polling station on Calvert Street NW, voters got free chips and salsa from a food truck whose windshield was plastered with “Democracy is Delicious.”

-“The only issue, as far as I was concerned, was getting rid of Trump and his enablers,” said Morton Lebow, a 94-year-old retired civil servant, outside the Omni Shoreham Hotel.
+“The only issue, as far as I was concerned, was getting rid of Trump and his enablers,” said Morton Lebow, a 94-year-old retired civil servant, outside the Omni Shoreham Hotel in Woodley Park.
 Lebow, who had already mailed in his ballot, characterized his vote for Joe Biden as nothing less than a vote for democracy itself.
 “We have an authoritarian person who is trying to win a second term.
 And if he won a second term I think it would be a disaster.”

 Around 5 p.m.
 Cora Masters Barry walked out of the polling place for precinct 122 in Southeast D.C. wearing a plastic face shield and black sweatshirt that spelled out “NOW IS THE TIME” in red glittering letters.
 Only 41 people, or 1.76 percent of the precinct, voted for Trump in 2016, and Barry thought the current turnout and excitement rivaled her then-husband Marion’s comeback election for mayor, or Barack Obama’s first presidential campaign.